LocalCoinIS/dev.bitshares.works/docs/development/installation/build_windows.rst

 * **CMake GUI**

  - Set the values in the CMake GUI
-   - Where is the source code: Enter or select bitshares-core source directory `C:/bts/bitshares-core`
+   - Where is the source code: Enter or select localcoin-core source directory `C:/llc/localcoin-core`
-   - Where to build the binaries: Enter or choose to compile the output directory, such as `C:/bts/bin`
+   - Where to build the binaries: Enter or choose to compile the output directory, such as `C:/llc/bin`
  - Click the [Configure] button.
    - If prompted to compile the output directory does not exist, point [Yes] Create directory
  - In the popup box,